Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-Similar to the concept of entropy, the \emph{conditional information gain} (or \emph{conditional mutual information}) of discrete variables $X$ and $Y$ given a third discrete variable $Z$ is given as follows:
+At last, \emph{conditional information gain} (or \emph{conditional mutual information}) of discrete variables $X$ and $Y$ given a third discrete variable $Z$ is given as follows:

-It shows the amount of mutual information shared by $X$ and $Y$ when a third discrete variable $Z$ is given.
+It shows the amount of mutual information shared by $X$ and $Y$ given $Z$.

-Searching for the global best set of features is NP-hard.
-Thus most algorithms in this family exploit heuristic sequential search approaches to add/remove features one by one.
+Searching for the global best set of features is NP-hard, thus most algorithms exploit heuristic sequential search approaches to add/remove features one by one.
 In this survey, we explain the feature selection problem by forward sequential search such that features are added into the selected feature set one by one.
 We denote $\mathcal{S}$ as the current selected feature set that is initially empty. $Y$ represents the class labels. $X_{j}\in \mathcal{S}$ is a specific feature in the current $\mathcal{S}$. $J(.)$ is a feature selection criterion (score) where, generally, the higher the value of $J(X_{k})$, the more important the feature $X_{k}$ is.
 In the unified conditional likelihood maximization feature selection framework, the selection criterion (score) for a new unselected feature $X_{k}$ is given as follows:

 where $g(.)$ is a function w.r.t. two variables $I(X_{j};X_{k})$ and $I(X_{j};X_{k}|Y)$.
-If $g(.)$ is a non-linear function w.r.t. these two variables, it is referred as a criterion by linear combination of Shannon information terms such that:
+If $g(.)$ is a linear function w.r.t. these two variables, it is referred as a criterion by linear combinations of Shannon information terms such that:

 where $\beta$ and $\lambda$ are two nonnegative parameters between zero and one.
-On the other hand, if $g(.)$ is a linear function w.r.t. these two variables, it is referred as a criterion by non-linear combination of Shannon information terms.
+On the other hand, if $g(.)$ is a non-linear function w.r.t. these two variables, it is referred as a criterion by non-linear combination of Shannon information terms.